pikvm/pikvm/docs/arduino_hid.md

 -----
 ## Serial HID

-!!! warning "PiKVM V3 HAT note"
+!!! warning "PiKVM V3 note"
-    Don't use it, use [SPI HID](#spi-hid) for V3.
+    Use [the SPI HID](#spi-hid) for V3.
 Otherwise, you won't be able to use the Serial console.

 ### USB keyboard and mouse